originphp/website/source/docs/upgrade.md

 In your PHPUnit tests `startup` and `shutdown` also have a return type of void.

+## Public Properties

+All public properties have been changed to protected, including `Mailer` and `Job` which previously used public properties for configuration.

 ## Middleware

 Previously Middleware used `startup` and `shutdown` as aliases for `invoke` and `process`, this has been changed, and startup and shutdown now callbacks inline with rest of framework.
 Rename your Middleware `startup` to `invoke` and `shutdown` to `process`.